August 18, 2022 — Thursday

 For stainless pans with a Copper or Aluminum core (the Copper or Aluminum layer is specifically added to the vessel — “sandwiched” between two stainless steel layers — for the purpose of even heat dissipation), the core is normally fully encased between layers of stainless steel and, as it is not exposed, there is no opportunity for the Copper or Aluminum layer to impact the health of the user.

-The exception to this common construction for pans with a Copper core are some designs in which the Copper core is visible as a band of Copper showing around the lower edge of the pan (as an accent for decorative purposes, see image below).
+The exception to this common construction for pans with a Copper core is some designs in which the Copper core is visible as a band of Copper showing around the lower edge of the pan (as an accent for decorative purposes, see image below).
 However, again, this does not impact the food cooked in the pans at all, as it is not a food-contact surface.
 The image below shows the exposed decorative copper edge on a pan with a copper core.
 Note: I no longer recommend this brand of pan and am only sharing the image to demonstrate this one point.

 Section #6) What about Stainless Steel with measurement markings on the interior surface of the pots or pans?

 I have previously cautioned about the concern for the potential for Lead in the food-contact surface measurement markings of stainless pots and pans (see markings on the interior of the cooking pot in the image below).
-These interior markings are typically either laser-etched, or painted-on.
+These interior markings are typically either laser-etched or painted-on.
 Sometimes they are also applied as vinyl decals (typically on the outside of vessels not intended for use with cooking).

 While laser-etching is safe, painted or vinyl markings on any food surface are always a potential concern.
 However, more recent (post-2018) examples of measurement markings I have tested (on stainless steel vessels) have typically not been positive for Lead (this is a good example of that — link).
 In general, to be certain the markings are Lead-free (in the absence of testing a specific pan you might be interested in), look for etched or molded markings, or for pans with no interior markings on the food surface.